Hamza11hk/alx-system_engineering-devops/README.md

-this repo contain a shell basic tasks
+this repo contain a shell basic tasks.